Some Properties of Fibonacci Numbers, Generalized Fibonacci Numbers and Generalized Fibonacci Polynomial Sequences: Preliminaries

 \section{{Preliminaries}}

-This paper is divided into five sections.
+This paper is divided into six sections.
 This section is devoted to stating few results that will be used in the remainder of the paper.
 We also set the notations to be used and derive few simple results that will come in handy in our treatment.
-In Section 2, we shall prove a few recurrence relations, some of which seem to be new and which shall be used in the later sections of this paper.
-In Section 3, we charecterize numbers $5k+2$, which are primes with $k$ being an odd natural number.
-In Section 4, we prove more general results than given in Section 3.
-Finally in Section 5, we define the period of a Fibonacci sequence modulo some number and derive many properties of this concept.
+In Section 2, we charecterize numbers $5k+2$, which are primes with $k$ being an odd natural number.
+In Section 3, we prove more general results than given in Section 2.
+In Section 4, we define the period of a Fibonacci sequence modulo some number and derive many properties of this concept.
+In Section 5, we shall devote to the study of a class of generalized Fibonacci numbers and derive some interesting results related to them.
+Finally, in Section 6, we define some generalized Fibonacci polynomial sequences and we obtain some results related to them.

 We begin with the following famous results without proof except for some related properties.

 \begin{lemma}[Euclid] If $ab\equiv 0\pmod p$ with $a,b$ two integers and $p$ a prime, then either $p|a$ or $p|b$. \end{lemma}